alexanderhalpern/AudioBookSync/README.md

 Welcome to AudioBookSync!

-With AudioBookSync, you can sync up the book that you are reading with the Audiobook.
-If you have ever switched between reading a book and listening to the audiobook for that book, <ins>you might have found yourself trying to pinpoint the page that you are on in the book by jumping around the audiobook, listening to chunks of text and trying to triangulate where you are in the book. **These days are over.</ins>**
+If you have ever switched between reading a book and listening to the audiobook for that book, <ins>you might have found yourself trying to pinpoint the page that you are on in the book by jumping around the audiobook, listening to chunks of text and trying to triangulate where you are. **These days are over.</ins>**

-**AudioBookSync allows you to switch between book and audiobook format easily by allowing you to search for just a few keywords that indicate where you are in the physical book and then receive the exact timestamp of where you are in the audiobook!**
+**AudioBookSync allows you to quickly and easily switch between a book and its associated audiobook to optimize your reading experience.
+When you are reading a book and want to switch over to the audiobook format, fire up AudioBookSync and type in a few words on the page so that our syncing algorithm can pinpoint where you are in the physical book and align this with the audiobook.
+AudioBookSync will give you the exact timestamp of where you should start listening in the audiobook!**

 # Usage
-To use AudioBookSync, simply clone the repository and run `python AudioBookSync` with the following arguments:
+To use AudioBookSync, simply clone the repository and run `python AudioBookSync` using the following arguments:

+**Note:** Either `--audio` or `--transcription_path` must be supplied, but all other arguments are optional.

 1. `--audio`:
    - Type: String